Laser Cutting in the Electronics Industry

-We’ve previously looked at how laser cutting is used to cut materials, parts and components to form larger finished products in the aerospace and automotive industries due to parts becoming much smaller and more intricate.
+We’ve previously looked at how lasers are used to cut materials, parts and components to form larger finished products in the aerospace and automotive industries due to parts becoming much smaller and more intricate.

 This has been the same for the electronics industry.
 Gone are the days where computers need to be the size of rooms.
 Now we have computers in our hands’ thanks to advances with smartphones.
 This means that the electronic parts themselves, and the finished products that they complete, have become minute.

 As the finished products have adapted, so too have the manufacturing processes that happen behind the scenes.
 One such development is using lasers to cut, and below we have looked at how this has impacted the various industries which comprise electronics.

 The electronics industry is, unsurprisingly, a huge industry.
 As the world has become increasingly digital and technological, there has been an ever-increasing need to develop electronic parts and products.

 The world has seen an increase in the electronics industry at a rate of around 5% per year, especially thanks to the increase in consumer electronics.
 This includes items such as smart phones, tablets, and TVs, helping the industry to have an expected worth of $838.35 billion by 2020.